-You already know the importance of “niching down” and going after a laser-targeted audience (…versus targeting everybody under the sun).
+You already know the importance of “niching down” and laser-targeting your audience (…versus trying to appeal to everyone under the sun).

 But this poses a much bigger question, which could actually be killing your conversions…